mariakovaleva/BookStoreApp/README.md

 # BookStoreApp
-The capstone project of the Nanodegree (keeping track of the inventory of a bookstore)
+The capstone project of the Udacity Nanodegree (keeping track of the inventory of a bookstore)

 The app contains activities for the user to: